Home Is water damage covered?

 Damages that are not reimbursed for water damage are:

-- Overdue maintenance.
-For example, if you do not replace your sealants in a timely manner, water damage can occur.
+• Overdue maintenance.
+For example, if you don't replace your sealants in a timely manner, water damage can occur.

-- Negligence.
+• Negligence.
 Did you leave your sliding door or skylight open during a heavy rain?
-If so, water damage will not be reimbursed.
+If so, water damage is not covered.

-- Floods/natural disasters.
+• Floods/natural disasters.
 Water damage caused by floods or natural disasters are never reimbursed by an insurer.
-The costs are too high and insurers do not have enough money to pay for all damages.
-If you still want to try to get compensation for part of the damage, you can appeal to the Damage Compensation Act (WTS).
+The costs are too high and an insurance company does not have enough money to pay for all damages.
+Should you still want to try to get compensation for part of the damage, you can appeal to the Damage Compensation Act (WTS).

 What should I do in the event of water damage?